Start your Cyber Monday shopping now with these early deals

 - This Cuisinart Food Processor is an excellent gift for home chefs.
 It’s available at a 50% discount.

 - A soft, anti-microbial bath towel is both stylish and health-conscious.
-This offering is on sale for 53% off.
+This one is on sale for 53% off.

-- At 50% off, this 7.5-foot pre-lit faux spruce Christmas tree will make a great addition to your holiday decor this year.
+- At 50% off, this 7.5-foot pre-lit faux spruce Christmas tree will make a great addition to your holiday decor.

 - This gorgeous Christmas village has 31 pieces and lights up to make a beautiful display.
-It is available for 50% off today.
+It’s 50% off today.

 Xbox Series X and other early Cyber Monday deals on Target